gitit24x7/e-commerce-saree-site/Unified Project Specification Document.md

 ## **1. Project Overview**

-SwiftCart is a modern ecommerce platform tailored for the Indian market.
+This is a modern ecommerce platform tailored for the Indian market.
 It will enable customers to browse products, apply discounts, post reviews, and purchase items securely using UPI and card-based payment methods.
 The platform will be responsive, scalable, and integrated with a CMS (Strapi) for easy content management.

 **Goals:**